netgroup/rose/docs/README.md

 ### SRv6 SDN Architecture and Southbound APIs

-TODO: Add the links to repos of the Southbound APIs libraries in the Controller and to the modules in the SRv6 node
+TODO: Add the links to these repos:

+- **srv6-southbound-api** is a library with different implementations of SRv6 Southbound APIs
-[SRv6 Southbound API evaluation](https://github.com/mohammad59mt/srv6-southbound-api-evaluation) is a library for performance evaluation of the SRv6 Southbound APIs.
+- [SRv6 Southbound API evaluation](https://github.com/mohammad59mt/srv6-southbound-api-evaluation) is a library for performance evaluation of the SRv6 Southbound APIs.

 ### Emulation tools

 The emulation tools are a collection of projects meant to support SRv6 experiments both over Mininet and IAAS like testbeds.
 Hereafter the list of projects composing our emulation tools:

+TODO: Add the links to these repos:

+- **test-rdcl** the webgui, it produces a json representation of the topology it also offers a web URL to receive the notification from openbaton
 - [Dreamer Topology Parser and Validator](https://github.com/netgroup/Dreamer-Topology-Parser) is a library to parse the json representation of the topology
 - [SRv6 Mininet Extensions](https://github.com/netgroup/srv6-mininet-extensions) is a library to create Mininet networks for testing of SRv6 technology
+- [SoftFire TIESR Deployer](https://github.com/netgroup/softfire-tiesr-deployer) creates the configuration of virtual networks for testing the SRv6 technology over IAAS like testbeds
+- [SoftFire TIESR Scripts](https://github.com/netgroup/softfire-tiesr-scripts) these scripts are run over the VMs, they take into account the configuration files and consequently setup the VM

 ### Testbeds IntErconnections with L2 overlays – SRv6 for SFC